-980 b.
+- a.
+The ballots shall be counted in a closed session immediately after the closing of the polls.
+The closed session will take place in a neutral meeting place, and the doors will remain closed until the votes are validated.
+Only the Elections Committee and the Elections Committee Advisors are to witness the counting. - b.
 A tally of votes for each candidate will be recorded during counting.
-After the tallies have been completed, all those committee members present and an 981 982 ASWOU Advisor who witnessed the tally shall sign the tally sheet. i.
-The official ASWOU Election results sheet shall be posted upon the 983 984 completion of the official tally sheet, with the signatures of the ballot 985 counters and observing ASWOU Advisor on the bottom of the sheet for verification.
-986 1.
-Results may be withheld if the Elections Committee determines 987 988 that any candidate has not complied with the removing of campaign materials.
-989 c.
-Elections which result in a tie: 990 i.
-In the event of a tie for an election, the Elections Committee will meet in a 991 special session to set a date for a run-off election.
-The run-off election will 992 993 take place within two weeks of the general election.
-1. This election will be deemed a special election.
-994 995 steps should take place: 996 997 998
+After the tallies have been completed, all those committee members present and an ASWOU Advisor who witnessed the tally shall sign the tally sheet. - The official ASWOU Election results sheet shall be posted upon the completion of the official tally sheet, with the signatures of the ballot counters and observing ASWOU Advisor on the bottom of the sheet for verification. - 1.
+Results may be withheld if the Elections Committee determines that any candidate has not complied with the removing of campaign materials. - c.
+Elections which result in a tie:

-- d.
-If the election results have write-in candidates winning a position, the following - i.
+- i.
+In the event of a tie for an election, the Elections Committee will meet in a special session to set a date for a run-off election.
+The run-off election will take place within two weeks of the general election. - 1.
+This election will be deemed a special election. - d.
+If the election results have write-in candidates winning a position, the following steps should take place: - i.
 The current Judicial Administrator shall verify all write-in winners are eligible to hold an elected position. - ii.
 The Judicial Administrator shall then offer positions in descending order of votes received.
 If a candidate refuses the position (before the time of the ASWOU inauguration), the person receiving the next largest number of votes will be offered the position.
 Candidates must receive at least two votes to be eligible. - iii.
 If there are a greater number of write-in candidates with an exactly equal number of votes than there are positions, the Elections Committee shall hold a run-off election no later than two weeks after the general election with no write-in fields provided on it.
 The highest votes shall determine the winner. - e.
 Any member of the student body may request a recount of the ballots by presenting a written statement signed by at least one member of the Student Senate to the Elections Committee within two business days of the announcement of the results.
 The Elections Committee will determine, within twenty-four hours, by majority vote, if the recount is warranted. - f.
 The candidate receiving the most valid votes for an office shall be declared the winner.
 For offices with more than one position, candidates will be awarded seats in descending order of votes received until all positions are filled.
-In the case of the winning candidate (write-in or official) declining or being unable to fulfill the duties of the position, then the person receiving the second highest number of votes becomes the winner.
+In the case of the winning candidate (write-in or official) declining or being unable to fulfill the duties of the position, then the person receiving the second highest number of votes becomes the winner. - i.
+This process will continue until the position is filled, or eligible candidates are exhausted.